Vertex distortion of lattice knots: Lattice Torus Knots

-All $y^-$-sticks in $x$-level 2 have a length of $p-1$.
-Therefore, no terminal critical vertex of a $y^-$-stick in this plane lies above another $y^-$-stick, i.e. the $y$-value of any $y$-stick's terminal critical vertex is greater than all $y$-values of each sequential $y$-sticks in $x$-level 2.
-Thus, no $z^-$-stick of a $y^-z^-$-arc will intersect a $y^-$-stick nor another $z^-$-stick on $x$-level 2, and, resultantly, $x$-level 2 contains no double points.
+All $y^+$-sticks in $x$-level 2 have a length of $p-1$.
+Thus, no $z^-$-stick of a $y^+z^-$-arc will intersect a $y^+$-stick nor another $z^-$-stick on $x$-level 2, and, resultantly, $x$-level 2 contains no points of self-intersection. \end{proof}